 Melanoma Risk Factors

-Anything that increases your chance of getting melanoma is a risk factor.
+Anything that increases your chance of getting melanoma skin cancer is a risk factor.

 Sun damage, especially a history of peeling sunburns, is the main risk factor for melanoma.
 Artificial sunlight from tanning beds causes the same risk for melanoma as natural sunlight.